Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Conclusions

-\section{Conclusions.}
+\section{Conclusions}

-By issuing tokens and accepting them as payment, an auctioneer earns revenues earlier and is exposed to less risk relative to a standard, repeated auction in which bidders pay in dollars.
-In particular, if the auctioneer commits to destroying all tokens received as payment, he earns all his revenues in period 1 and eliminates all risk from period 2 onward.
-The same outcome can be achieved in a traditional auction with dollars in which the auctioneer issues equity.
+Issuing tokens and accepting them as payment allows the auctioneer to receive revenues earlier and reduces revenue risk compared to a standard repeated auction where bidders pay in dollars.
+Specifically, if the auctioneer commits to destroying all tokens received as payment, she realizes all revenues in the initial period and (almost) entirely eliminates risk.
+An identical outcome can be replicated in a traditional dollar-based auction if the auctioneer simultaneously issues equity.

-The reason for this equivalence is that the auctioneer has full commitment, both to deliver the object to token holders and to deliver the revenues generated by the sale of the object to equity holders.
-I move away from this assumption by introducing effort and the possibility of misappropriating revenues.
-I show that, in this case, the equilibrium in the auction with tokens may differ from that in the auction with dollars in which the auctioneer can issue a financial security.
-On the one hand, the possibility of misappropriating revenues is a friction that does not matter when issuing tokens.
-On the other hand, a financial security can specify contingent payments in a way that cannot be replicated with tokens.
-I show that if the contracting frictions are severe, then the auction with tokens is preferred, while the opposite is true if the contracting frictions are mild or absent.
+The reason for this equivalence is the auctioneer's full commitment, both to deliver the object to token holders and to transfer cash revenues to equity holders.
+Relaxing this assumption, I introduce non-contractible effort and the possibility of revenue misappropriation.
+Under these conditions, the equilibrium outcomes of token-based auctions may differ from those of dollar-based auctions with financial securities.
+On the one hand, misappropriation is a friction that matters for dollar-based auctions but not for token-based ones.
+On the other hand, financial securities permit rich state-contingent payments that tokens cannot replicate.
+I show that when contracting frictions are severe, token-based auctions outperform dollar-based auctions; conversely, when frictions are mild or absent, dollar-based auctions combined with financial securities are preferable.

-I considered issuing tokens and issuing a contingent security as alternative ways to raise funds.
-But they need not be.
-For example, an auctioneer may issue tokens, sell some on the open market (to be used for bidding), while simultaneously signing an investment contract with an investor for the delivery of additional tokens in the future.
-This investment contract may also specify penalties in case, for example, the value of the tokens (which depends on the value of the object) falls below a certain threshold.
-This punishment, however, needs to be incentive compatible if the auctioneer can run away to escape it.
-Exploring this intriguing possibility is left for future work.
+I have treated token issuance and the issuance of contingent securities as alternative mechanisms for raising funds.
+However, they don't have to be mutually exclusive.
+For instance, an auctioneer may issue tokens, sell some on the open market (to be used for bidding), and simultaneously enter into an investment contract promising the delivery of additional tokens in the future.
+Such a contract could specify penalties if, for example, the value of the tokens (which depends on the value of the object) falls below a given threshold.
+Any such punishment, however, must be incentive compatible if the auctioneer has the option to ``run away''.
+Exploring this possibility is left for future work.